IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - plant lore - nature of the accident, the butcher's murders, the composition
 	- student graffiti on the walls
 - something to experiment with, interesting terrain
-- treasure: 2 magic items, some gold, the artificer's code
-	- related to music, students/studying?
-	- deck of illusions
+- zones of silence for recording studio - prevents verbal spellcasting
-	-
+	- from a recording studio
+	- song seals to prevent dead from rising / approaching somewhere? - stop them from making sound
 - traps and hazards
 Dungeon design
 - each room should have at least two or three of the following aspects: lore, a mechanical challenge, a puzzle, and a reward.